metta-systems/metta.systems/content/misc/resume.md

 <details>
     <summary>Read more</summary>
 Maintained a large Oil &amp; Gas industry portal web site acting as both a web-programmer (writing PHP and Ruby code) and as a server administrator.
-I wrote a speed-optimized website statistics analyzer in Ruby.
-I also did a big upgrade by installing a new Linux system with fresh software and greatly optimized it for speed.<br/>
+Wrote a speed-optimized website statistics analyzer in Ruby.
+Implemented a big system upgrade by installing a new Linux system with fresh software and greatly optimized it for speed.<br/>
 <br/>
-By carefully analyzing logfiles my system was able to achieve better performance and nicer site visitors log detail level than the previous implementation.<br/>
+Achieved better performance of the system by integrating better log files analysis.
+Improved site visitors log detail level compared to the previous implementation.<br/>
 </details>
 <br/>